immooster/immooster/README.md

 ## Hi, I'm Moira!
-🎓 IT Student | Full-Stack Developer & Cybersecurity Enthusiast | Creative Artist
+🎓 IT Student | Full-Stack Developer | Creative Artist

-I'm currently pursuing a **Diploma in Information Technology at Nanyang Polytechnic**, where I've had the opportunity to explore **web and app development**, as well as dive into **security fundamentals**.
+I'm a recent graduate from Nanyang Polytechnic with a **Diploma in Information Technology**, where I've had the opportunity to explore **web and app development**, as well as dive into **security fundamentals**.

 **What I Enjoy Doing:**